 Our reason for being is to advance the health and well-being of individuals and populations through nursing education, practice, research, scholarship and creative activity.
 It is through this mission that we will continue to be recognized as a premier centre for nursing education, and will advance the discipline of nursing through thriving research and scholarship.

 Our vision for the future will build on a long and proud history of educating nurses for professional practice, beginning with our earliest roots in public health.
-Explore our website and learn about our people, our graduates, and our plans for the future.
+Explore our website and learn about our faculty and staff, our graduates, and our plans for the future.
 Envision yourself here in student centered surroundings on your journey to becoming a nurse or pursuing graduate studies in your lifelong pursuit of knowledge as a health care professional.
 In Fall 2017, we welcomed the first students into our new PhD program.

 Located in Windsor, Ontario at the southern-most region of Canada, our students have a unique opportunity to learn about health care on both sides of the international border that we share with Detroit, Michigan.
 Our relationship with the United States holds tremendous opportunity for student and faculty interaction.
 Currently, our Sigma Theta Tau Chapter (Tau Upsilon) is part of Region 10, which includes schools in Michigan and Ohio.
 Our undergraduate nursing program includes unique opportunities to enhance the student experience.
 We offer a senior-level one semester exchange, for qualified applicants, to Sweden or Australia.
 In 2015, we received funding to support undergraduate and graduate students interested in an enhanced palliative care learning experience in England as Queen Elizabeth II Scholars.
 Other exciting opportunities include the University of Windsor's “Outstanding Scholar” program for undergraduate students interested in pursuing a mentorship relationship with nursing faculty engaged in research projects.
 All students can expect a supportive learning environment with exceptional faculty and staff devoted to their success.